Whether you or someone close to you has had a heart attack, or you’d like to reduce your risk, we’re here to help you achieve your best heart health.

 In cardiac rehab you'll:

 - Learn about a heart-healthy lifestyle.
-Our dietitians and nutritionists will help you develop healthy eating habits, learn how to manage your condition and get assistance to quit smoking or take other steps to improve your heart health and lower risk factors.
+Our dietitians and nutritionists will help you develop healthy eating habits, learn how to manage your condition and get help to quit smoking or take other steps to improve heart health and lower risk factors.

 - Begin an exercise program.
 Our therapists and physicians will design an exercise program to help you build strength, lose weight and improve your cardiovascular system.
 They’ll monitor your progress closely to prevent injury.

 - Start counseling.
 Stress is a risk factor for many heart conditions.
-Our counselors and therapists will work with you to identify what stresses you out and help you cope with it.
+Our counselors and therapists will work with you to identify what’s causing your stress and help you cope.

-Our heart team is here to provide you and your loved ones with compassionate care and the most advanced heart treatments available.
-We offer the latest, most minimally invasive procedures for both diagnoses and treatment.
+Our heart team provides compassionate care and the most advanced heart attack treatments available.
+We offer:

-- World-class care, close to home – With locations throughout central, northeast and south-central Pennsylvania, our experienced heart team provides consultations and comprehensive care.
+- Excellent care where you live – With locations throughout central, northeast and south-central Pennsylvania, our experienced heart team provides consultations and comprehensive care.
 We offer leading-edge treatment options and tailored-to-you care backed by the expertise and innovation of a nationally recognized health system.

 - Women’s heart health specialists – We have a strong women’s heart health program that includes leading-edge research.
 In addition, all of our doctors are trained to recognize the symptoms of heart attacks in women, which can present differently than in men.